nasa/HyperCP/README.md

 Requires the Anaconda distribution of Python 3.X

+Download the entire HyperInSPACE repository, and save it anywhere on your machine.

 HyperInSPACE can be started in several of ways, such as by navigating to the program folder on the command line and using the following command:
 $ python Main.py